Xiao Jinguang: Early life

-Xiao was born into a poor family in Changsha, Hunan Province.
+Xiao was born into a poor family in Shanhua County (now Changsha), Hunan province.
 At the age of two, his father and grandfather died in quick succession.
 In 1917 Xiao was admitted to the Changsha Changjun High School.
 In 1919, influenced by the May Fourth Movement, Xiao and his classmates joined strikes, parades, and the boycott of Japanese goods.
 In 1920, Xiao joined the Research Society of Russia with his friend Ren Bishi, and listened to the speeches of famous social activists in Hunan including Mao Zedong and He Shuheng.
 In August, Xiao and Ren joined the "Foreign Language Society", established by the Shanghai Communist Group for the young to study in Russia.
 They went to the Communist University of the Toilers of the East in 1921, and became members of the first Chinese students' group of the university, where they studied Karl Marx's The Communist Manifesto, Vladimir Lenin's Youth League, and Nikolai Bukharin's Communism ABC.
 Xiao became a Communist Party member in 1922.
 Two years later, he returned to China and engaged in the workers' movement.